Man charged over alleged shipping container thefts

-A 22-year-old man has been charged with the alleged theft of $100,000 worth of stolen property inside shipping containers from a Dandenong sports ground.
+A 22-year-old man has been charged with the alleged theft of $100,000 worth of stolen property inside shipping containers from Thomas P Carroll Reserve in Dandenong and a Cranbourne address.

-Greater Dandenong CIU detectives say three containers containing memorabilia and property of a cricket club, a football club and a local council were taken from the reserve on Box Street on 9 October.
+Greater Dandenong CIU detectives say three containers containing memorabilia and property of a cricket club, a football club and a local council were taken from the reserve on Box Street, Dandenong on 9 October.

-A dumped container with some of the clubs’ property was found by police in Grantsville on 27 October.
+A dumped container with some of the clubs’ property was found by police in Grantville on 27 October.

 Detectives raided an address in Langwarrin South on 9 November, locating other allegedly stolen goods.